 Luck is a funny thing.
 What is it really?
 How is luck bestowed on its loyal subjects?
 Even for the most devout, vying for luck with their countless charms, rituals, and mantras… cries to the almighty gods to be on their side, their luck seems to turn.
 How come?
 What happened?!
 They did everything right, right?

-When we are born, does our lucky star have a predetermined fixed amount?
+And another thing, when we are born, does our lucky star have a predetermined fixed amount?
 Can we run out of luck?

 Things can go awry so quickly on a boat and the outcome can be downright disastrous.
 So let me speak for the both of us when I say how grateful we both feel for the soft lessons we’ve received this year and a half.
 Like hands-up kinda grateful.
-We’ve have been given the chance to deal with our issues in a non-emergent capacity and that is really incredibly awesome.
+We have been given the chance to deal with our issues in a non-emergent capacity and that is really incredibly awesome.

 So, are we lucky?